aws-samples/aws-iot-core-migration-kit-for-azure-iot-sdk-c/iothub_client_src/README.md

 ![](doc/images/azure_iot_hub_setup_x509_05.png)

 A verification code is generated.
-Then you need to sign this string as below:
+Then you need to sign this string like below:

 ```
 ./certGen.sh create_verification_certificate <Your Verification Code>
 ```

-The pem file of signed string is in here `certs/verification-code.cert.pem`.
+The pem file of the signed string is placed in `certs/verification-code.cert.pem`.
 You need to upload this file into the field of “Verification Certificate .pem or .cer file.”
 Then select “Verify“.

 ![](doc/images/azure_iot_hub_setup_x509_06.png)